-1 (5) INCIDENT RESPONSE PLAN.
-As part of its information security program, a 2 licensee shall develop an incident response plan to promptly respond to, and recover 3 from, a cybersecurity event that compromises the confidentiality, integrity, or 4 availability of nonpublic information, the licensee's information systems, or the 5 continuing functionality of any aspect of the licensee's business or operations.
-The 6 incident response plan shall be in writing and address all of the following: 7 (a) The goals of the incident response plan.
-8 (b) The internal process for responding to a cybersecurity event.
-9 (c) The identification of clear roles, responsibilities, and levels of 10 decision-making authority during and immediately following a cybersecurity event.
-11 (d) The external and internal communications and information sharing during 12 and immediately following a cybersecurity event.
-13 (e) Requirements for the remediation of identified weaknesses in the 14 information systems and associated controls.
-15 (f) The reporting and documentation of a cybersecurity event and related 16 incident response activities.
-17 (g) The evaluation and revision of the incident response plan following a 18 cybersecurity event.
-19 (6) Oversight of 3rd-party service provider arrangements.
-No later than 2 20 years after the effective date of this subsection [LRB inserts date], a licensee shall 21 exercise due diligence in selecting a 3rd-party service provider.
-The licensee shall 22 make reasonable efforts to require a 3rd-party service provider to do all of the 23 following:
+- outsourcing arrangements, and information systems.
+If a licensee identifies areas, systems, or processes that require material improvement, updating, or redesign, the insurer shall document the identification and remedial efforts to address the areas, systems, or processes.
+The licensee shall maintain the documentation for a period of at least 5 years starting from the date the documentation was created and shall produce the documentation upon demand of the commissioner. - (5) Incident response Plan.
+As part of its information security program, a licensee shall develop an incident response plan to promptly respond to, and recover from, a cybersecurity event that compromises the confidentiality, integrity, or availability of nonpublic information, the licensee's information systems, or the continuing functionality of any aspect of the licensee's business or operations.
+The incident response plan shall be in writing and address all of the following: - (a) The goals of the incident response plan. - (b) The internal process for responding to a cybersecurity event. - (c) The identification of clear roles, responsibilities, and levels of decision-making authority during and immediately following a cybersecurity event. - (d) The external and internal communications and information sharing during and immediately following a cybersecurity event. - (e) Requirements for the remediation of identified weaknesses in the information systems and associated controls. - (f) The reporting and documentation of a cybersecurity event and related incident response activities. - (g) The evaluation and revision of the incident response plan following a cybersecurity event.

+(6) Oversight of 3rd-party service provider arrangements.
+No later than 2 years after the effective date of this subsection [LRB inserts date], a licensee shall exercise due diligence in selecting a 3rd-party service provider.
+The licensee shall make reasonable efforts to require a 3rd-party service provider to do all of the following:

-1 (a) Implement appropriate administrative, technical, and physical measures 2 to protect and secure the information systems and nonpublic information that are 3 accessible to or held by the 3rd-party service provider.
-4 (b) Report a cybersecurity event under s.
-601.954.
-5 (7) OVERSIGHT BY BOARD OF DIRECTORS.
-If a licensee has a board of directors, the 6 board or an appropriate committee of the board shall, at a minimum, do all of the 7 following: 8 (a) Require the licensee's executive management to develop, implement, and 9 maintain the information security program under sub.
-(1).
-10 (b) Oversee the development, implementation, and maintenance of the 11 information security program.
-12 (c) Require the licensee's executive management to report, at least annually, 13 all of the following information to the board: 14 1.
-The overall status of the information security program and the licensee's 15 compliance with this subchapter.
-16 2.
-Material matters relating to the information security program, including 17 issues relating to risk assessment, risk management and control decisions, 18 3rd-party service provider arrangements, and security testing.
-19 3.
+- (a) Implement appropriate administrative, technical, and physical measures to protect and secure the information systems and nonpublic information that are accessible to or held by the 3rd-party service provider. - (b) Report a cybersecurity event under s.
+601.954. - (7) Oversight by board of directors.
+If a licensee has a board of directors, the board or an appropriate committee of the board shall, at a minimum, do all of the following: - (a) Require the licensee's executive management to develop, implement, and maintain the information security program under sub.
+(1). - (b) Oversee the development, implementation, and maintenance of the information security program. - (c) Require the licensee's executive management to report, at least annually, all of the following information to the board: - 1.
+The overall status of the information security program and the licensee's compliance with this subchapter. - 2.
+Material matters relating to the information security program, including issues relating to risk assessment, risk management and control decisions, 3rd-party service provider arrangements, and security testing. - 3.
 Recommendations for modifications to the information security program.
-20 (8) ANNUAL CERTIFICATION TO COMMISSIONER.
-Beginning in the year that is 2 21 years after the effective date of this subsection [LRB inserts date], a licensee who 22 is domiciled in this state shall annually submit, no later than March 1, to the 23 commissioner a written certification that the licensee is in compliance with the 24 requirements of this section.
-The licensee shall maintain all records, schedules, and